DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

-Blood clots which form in the larger veins are mainly composed of fibrin, with a small amount of platelets.
+Blood clots which form in the larger veins are mainly composed of fibrin, with a small number of platelets.
 They can lead to:

 Thromboembolic disease occurs for genetic and acquired reasons.
 These may include:

 Patients prone to blood clots may be prescribed one or more oral anticoagulants and antiplatelet drugs to reduce their chances of stroke, heart attack and deep venous thrombosis.

-The level of antiplatelet/anticoagulant needs to be within a desirable range to reduce the risk of excessive bleeding.
+The level of antiplatelet/anticoagulant needs to be within a desired range to reduce the risk of excessive bleeding.

 Antiplatelet agents inhibit the production of thromboxane.
 They are mainly used to prevent stroke and heart attack.
 The most common antiplatelet agent prescribed is a small dose of aspirin (Aspec®, Cartia®, Cardiprin® and others).
 Other antiplatelet agents include:

 Aspirin irreversibly inhibits cyclooxygenase-1, which is needed for prostaglandin and thromboxane synthesis.
 It has a long half-life.